mvac7/fR3eL_joystick_MSX_Lib/docs/HOWTO.md

 ## 1 Description

-Library with basic functions for reading joystick controllers or cursor keys of MSX computers.
+C function library with basic functions for reading joystick controllers or cursor keys of MSX computers.

 In this project you will find two libraries for different environments:
 - **joystick_MSX** Does not use the MSX BIOS.
 You can use it for any environment (ROM, MSX BASIC or MSX-DOS)